Hotel Hillerød - SDH Partner Hotel

 0.83 km

-Today the beautiful turbine hall of the former power station houses temporary exhibitions focusing on culture, art and history of North Sealand.
+Today, the beautiful turbine hall of the former power station houses temporary exhibitions focusing on the culture, art, and history of North Zealand.
 Elværket was built in 1909 by engineer J.P.
 Spangenberg.
-The neoclassical architecture with red bricks and white windows is remarkably well preserved.
+The neoclassical architecture, featuring red bricks and white windows, is remarkably well-preserved.
 The harmonious building is a small historical gem in Hillerød.

 0.84 km